damian-pm/gitsql-tool/README.md

 Backup database MySQL from command line (LINUX)

 ### How it work
-Very simple, by lanching script ./gitsql.sh you get access to commands.
+Very simple, by run script ./gitsql.sh you get access to commands.
 Backup-s are stored in the same directory gitsql/db

 ![screen](screen.png)